eclipse-sumo/sumo/docs/web/docs/FAQ.md

 ### Error: tcpip::Storage::readIsSafe: want to read 8 bytes from Storage, but only 4 remaining

 The TraCI protocal changed in version 1.0.0.
 Please make sure that TraCI client version and SUMO version match.
+When using SUMO version 1.0.0 or larger you cannot use traci version 17 or lower (check by calling `traci.getVersion()`)

 ## Features